snwh/ubuntu-post-install/README.md

     bash ubuntu-post-install-script.sh

+Or if you like, put it somewhere and add it to your custom Bash paths to run whenever.

+	export PATH=${PATH}:$HOME/whereever/post-install-script-ubuntu/

 ##About:

 This project provides a simple set of bash scripts for simplifying the setup of a fresh system installation by installing your favourite applications, setting up system configurations, etc.